emc211/optane-kdb-report/README.md

 ## About the authors

-[Eoin Cunning](https://www.linkedin.com/in/eoin-cunning-b7195a67) is a kdb consultant, based in London, who has worked on several KX solutions projects and currently works on a market data system for a leading global market maker firm.
+[Eoin Cunning](https://www.linkedin.com/in/eoin-cunning-b7195a67) is a kdb+ consultant, based in London, who has worked on several KX solutions projects and currently works on a market data system for a leading global market maker firm.

-[Nick McDaid](https://www.linkedin.com/in/nmcdaid/) is a kdb developer, based in London working for a leading global market making firm.
+[Nick McDaid](https://www.linkedin.com/in/nmcdaid/) is a kdb+ developer, based in London working for a leading global market making firm.

 ## Appendix

-### KDB 4.0 Release notes regarding Filesystem backed memory<!-- omit in toc -->
+### Kdb+ 4.0 Release notes regarding Filesystem backed memory<!-- omit in toc -->

 Optane is support since [version 4.0](https://code.kx.com/q/releases/ChangesIn4.0/#optane-support).